home-assistant/home-assistant.io/source/_integrations/twentemilieu.markdown

 ## Calendar

-The integration provide a calendar to Home Assistant.
+The integration provides a calendar to Home Assistant.
 You can view all upcoming waste pickups in the calender dashboard.

 ## Sensors